Fox Chapel's Badway leading team in scoring

 “The Blind Side.”

-What kind of music do you like to listen to?
+What kind of music do you listen to?

 Country.